Shriveri/Count-or-Die/README.md

    10. Now that you understand the game, hover your hand over the device to get started.'
 # Inputs
  1. Right Button
-     Increases Count.
+     - Increases Count.
  2. Left Button
-     Decreases Count.
+     - Decreases Count.
  3. Both Left Button and Right Button
-     Resets Game.
+     - Resets Game.
  4. Switch
-     Turns Game On and Off.
+     - Turns Game On and Off.
  5. Light Sensor
-     If light level is decreased below light threshold then system registers the count as a           final answer.
+     - If light level is decreased below light threshold then system registers the count as final answer.
 # Outputs
 1. IEDS
     - Displays Green if level is completed